-In eastern Ukraine the security situation remains extremely volatile with daily hostilities and casualties particularly along the line of contact.
-The number of civilian victims is on the rise, while damage to housing and critical civilian infrastructure, particularly water supply and electricity systems is increasing.
-Conflict-affected residents, internally displaced persons (IDPs), and returnees face difficult access to health care and other essential services.
-In addition these people endure socio-economic exclusion, loss of income and livelihood and suffer from psychological distress.
+In eastern Ukraine the security situation remains extremely volatile with frequent clashes across the relatively stable front line.
+Civilians continue to fall victims to the conflict, with frequent damage to housing and critical civilian infrastructure, particularly water supply and electricity systems.
+Conflict-affected residents, internally displaced people (IDPs), and returnees face difficulties in accessing health care and other essential services.
+In addition civilians endure many hardships such as the loss of income and livelihoods in addition to psychological stress.

 Since 2014, the European Union and its Member States have contributed over €677 million in humanitarian and early recovery aid.
-The EU addresses the needs of the population in the areas directly affected by the conflict, the internally displace people and refugees who have fled the conflict areas, and the returnees.
-EU-funded humanitarian projects include food assistance, shelter, water, protection, health (including psychosocial activities), education in emergencies, and essential household items.
+The EU addresses the needs of the population in the areas directly affected by the conflict, the internally displaced people and refugees who have fled the conflict areas, and the returnees.
+EU-funded humanitarian projects include food assistance, providing and repairing shelter, water, protection activities, health assistance (including psychosocial activities), education in emergencies, demining activities and distribution of essential household items.

-Projects implemented in 2016-17 from the European Commission's own funding have directly helped over 500 000 affected Ukrainians.
-EU Civil Protection and Humanitarian Aid Operations (ECHO) have been operating in Ukraine since February 2014 and play a key role in facilitating humanitarian coordination and information sharing with various humanitarian stakeholders, including donors, authorities and partners.
-In addition to financial aid, material assistance has been mobilised through the EU Civil Protection Mechanism.
-The EU also assists Ukrainian refugees in Belarus and Russia through national Red Cross societies in the respective countries.
+Projects implemented between 2017 and 2018 from the European Commission's own funding have directly helped over 500 000 affected Ukrainians.
+The EU's Civil Protection and Humanitarian Aid Operations (ECHO) have operated in Ukraine since February 2014 and plays a key role in facilitating humanitarian coordination and information sharing with various humanitarian organisations, including donors, authorities and aid partners.
+In addition to financial aid, in-kind assistance was mobilised through the EU Civil Protection Mechanism in the early onset of the conflict.
+The EU also provides assistance to displaced Ukrainians in Belarus and Russia .

-The humanitarian assistance is being delivered through the European Commission's humanitarian partners, including Action Contre la Faim (ACF), Médecins du Monde (MDM), ACTED and People In Need (PIN) via a consortium.
-The International Committee of the Red Cross (ICRC), the UNHCR, OCHA, UNICEF, Save the Children, Première Urgence International (PUI), Norwegian Refugee Council (NRC) and Danish Refugee Council (DRC) also deliver humanitarian assistance.
+Humanitarian assistance is delivered through the European Commission's humanitarian partners, including Médecins du Monde (MDM), ACTED and People In Need (PIN) via a consortium.
+The International Committee of the Red Cross (ICRC), the UNHCR, OCHA, IOM, UNICEF, Save the Children, Première Urgence International (PUI), Norwegian Refugee Council (NRC), Danish Refugee Council (DRC) and HelpAge International also deliver humanitarian assistance.